JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 ansible all -m ping --key-file ~/.ssh/ansible
 ```

-#### Disabling Non-Key Access
+#### ⛔ Disabling Non-Key Access

-Now that we can administer remote servers via SSH keys, it's a good idea to disable simple username/password authentication and require the use of one of these keys for access.
+Now that I can administer remote servers via SSH keys, it's a good idea to disable simple username/password authentication and require the use of one of these keys for access.
 This is a security feature to help protect against SSH brute-force attacks, so while it's not necessary for internal servers I think it's good practice.

 On my server, as of Ubuntu 22.04, there are multiple config files that control password authenication.
 One is found at `/etc/ssh/sshd_config` and another at `/etc/ssh/sshd_config.d/50-cloud-init.conf`.

-For the file at `/etc/ssh/sshd_config`, we can create a task that checks if the file exists and another that uses a regex replacement to turn off password authentication:
+For the file at `/etc/ssh/sshd_config`, I created a task that check if the file exists and another that uses a regex replacement to turn off password authentication:

 ```
 - name: Ensure sshd_config exists